Everything you need to know about H1N2 “swine flu”

 The patient, who lives in North Yorkshire, experienced a mild illness and has since recovered.
 The UK Health Security Agency (UKHSA) is currently investigating how they acquired the infection and whether there are any further associated cases.
 Close contacts of the patient are also being followed up.
 UKHSA says it is monitoring the situation closely and taking steps to increase surveillance within existing programmes.

-Human infections with swine influenza viruses do occur sporadically, and since 2005, 50 human cases of H1N2 have reported globally – although the latest infection appears to be genetically unrelated to other recent human cases.
+Human infections with swine influenza viruses do occur sporadically, and between 2005 and December 2023, 50 human cases of H1N2 were reported globally – although the December infection appears to be genetically unrelated to other recent human cases.
 It is similar to viruses currently circulating in British pigs, though.

 Is this the same virus that triggered the swine flu pandemic in 2009/10?